INSPIRE-MIF/gp-data-service-linking-simplification/proposals/good-practice/good-practice-fiche.md

 - The amount of metadata in the INSPIRE Geoportal and the national geoportals could be reduced, making search easier and reducing the size of information to be stored and indexed.

 - For client applications, it becomes easier to implement discovery of and access to data sets.
-This helps implementers to focus on INSPIRE specificity following a data-centric approach, rather than devoting excesive time to documenting the resources, mainly services, and configuring them properly.
+This helps implementers to focus on INSPIRE specificity following a data-centric approach, rather than devoting excessive time to documenting the resources, mainly services, and configuring them properly.

 ## Evidence of implementation & support